coreos/torus/docs/project-layout.md

 ```
 ├── cmd
-│   ├── agro
+│   ├── torus
-│   ├── agroblock
+│   ├── torusblock
-│   ├── agroctl
+│   ├── torusctl
 │   └── ringtool
 ```

-The `main` functions that each produce a binary. `agro` is the main server, `agroctl` manipulates and queries multiple servers through etcd, `agroblock` creates, attaches and mounts block devices, and `ringtool` is an experiment for measuring the rebalance properties of multiple rings.
+The `main` functions that each produce a binary. `torus` is the main server, `torusctl` manipulates and queries multiple servers through etcd, `torusblock` creates, attaches and mounts block devices, and `ringtool` is an experiment for measuring the rebalance properties of multiple rings.

 ```
 ├── contrib
 │   └── kubernetes
 ```

-Contributions, currently containing a guide for setting up agro on kubernetes
+Contributions, currently containing a guide for setting up torus on kubernetes

 ```
 ├── distributor